BobbyDigitalDev/SassNcompass/README.md

 ```

-### What is Grunt?
+### What is Grunt.JS?
-Grunt is a task manager that can do a number of repetitive tasks for you.
+Grunt.js is a task manager that can do a number of repetitive tasks for you.
 Gulp is the latest competitor to Grunt.
 They do similar things in slightly different ways.
-What I used Grunt for in this project:
+What I used Grunt.js for in this project:
   1. JS minification via the Uglify plugin
   2. Compiling of SCSS Sass files to CSS via the Compass plugin
   3. Live browser reload and realtime triggering of the tasks on file save via the watch plugin and default tasks